 The speakers are efficient when it comes to power.
 You can drive them with an amp between 20 and 150 watts.
 That large range provides you with budget-friendly amp options or choices to optimize performance for your space.
 A bigger amp will allow for more max volume.

 JBL Studio is one of the bigger names in speaker development and design, so a new innovation like High Definition Imaging is worth a look.
 The resulting soundstage and bass are ideal for vinyl’s warmth and detail.
 There is no need to add a sub if you go with the 203s, especially with a bigger amp.
 You will get a powerful, refined bass tone with no adjustments required.
+These are great speakers for vinyl.

 The Aeromax 2 from Cambridge also sits in the world of the 6.5 inch primary driver.
 However, instead of coming with the standard one-inch tweeter, the Aeromax 2 has a 2-inch tweeter.
 This significantly enhances both the mids and the treble tones.
 The bass isn’t far behind either, being rich and clear.
 The Aeromax 2 can sometimes sound like it loses a little detail in the mix, but it more than makes up for that with the quality of the tone.
 The crossover is almost impossible to spot thanks to some clever engineering.
 In terms of fit, it works best with lower tempos and fewer simultaneous voicings so that it can demonstrate its beautiful tone.